mkawalec/Ghost/README.md

 ## What is it

 It's a simple hack that enables a **very** rudimentary way of multiple users using Ghost.
-It is currently very limited as:
+It is currently quite limited as:

 - any user having an account can add a new user
-- every user is a superuser, so can edit/delete posts of any other user and there is currently no way anyone can notice
+- every user is a superuser, so can edit/delete posts of any other user and there is no way anyone can notice

 However, it is just enough to make Ghost usable in my scenario (and probably in 80% of your scenarios), so here is the code.
 In order to make it work do: